tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 |`object-name`|An `object-name` is a user provided name for and must be unique within a Key Vault.
 The name must be a string 1-127 characters in length containing only 0-9, a-z, A-Z, and -.|
 |`object-version`|An `object-version` is a system generated, 32 character string identifier that is optionally used to address a unique version of an object.|

 ## Key Vault keys

 ###  <a name="BKMK_KeyTypes"></a> Keys and key types

 Cryptographic keys in Azure Key Vault are represented as JSON Web Key [JWK] objects.
 The base JWK/JWA specifications are also extended to enable key types unique to the Azure Key Vault implementation, for example the import of keys to Azure Key Vault using the HSM vendor (Thales) specific packaging to enable secure transportation of keys such that they may only be used in the Azure Key Vault HSMs.

 The initial Azure Key Vault release supports RSA keys only; future releases may support other key types such as symmetric and elliptic curve.

--   **RSA**: A 2048bit RSA key.
+-   **RSA**: A 2048-bit RSA key.
 This is a "soft" key, which is processed in software by Key Vault but is stored encrypted at rest using a system key that is in an HSM.
 Clients may import an existing RSA key or request that Azure Key Vault generate one.

 -   **RSA-HSM**: An RSA key that is processed in an HSM.
 RSA-HSM keys are protected in one of the Azure Key Vault HSM Security Worlds (there is a Security World per geography to maintain isolation).
 Clients may import a RSA key, either in soft form or by exporting from a compatible HSM device, or request that Azure Key Vault generate one.
 This key type adds the T attribute to the JWK obtain to carry the HSM key material.

-     For more information on geographical boundaries see, [Microsoft Azure Trust Center](http://azure.microsoft.com/en-us/support/trust-center/privacy/)
+     For more information on geographical boundaries, see [Microsoft Azure Trust Center](http://azure.microsoft.com/en-us/support/trust-center/privacy/)

 ###  <a name="BKMK_RSAAlgorithms"></a> RSA algorithms
  The following algorithm identifiers are supported with RSA keys in Azure Key Vault.

 #### WRAPKEY/UNWRAPKEY, ENCRYPT/DECRYPT

 -   **RSA1_5** - RSAES-PKCS1-V1_5 [RFC3447] key encryption

 -   **RSA-OAEP** - RSAES using Optimal Asymmetric Encryption Padding (OAEP) [RFC3447], with the default parameters specified by RFC 3447 in Section A.2.1.
 Those default parameters are using a hash function of SHA-1 and a mask generation function of MGF1 with SHA-1.

 #### SIGN/VERIFY

 -   **RS256** - RSASSA-PKCS-v1_5 using SHA-256.
 The application supplied digest value must be computed using SHA-256 and must be 32 bytes in length.